AathreyaG/reactai-starter/solution.md

 ### High-Level Architecture for Web Application

 This architecture is crafted to align with the requirements of developing a web application for the GSA Acquisition Workforce.
-The design accommodates uploading, managing, and exporting CSV data and integrates with AWS for robust and scalable infrastructure.
+The design accommodates uploading, managing, exporting, and deleting CSV data, and integrates with AWS for robust and scalable infrastructure.

 ---